Great Lakes Dredge and Dock Company: 2008 Liberian tanker collision

-In January 2008, the 117 ft.
-Great Lakes Dredge and Dock Company mechanical dredge New York was struck by a 669-ft Liberian-flagged orange juice tank vessel named the Orange Sun in Newark Bay.
+In January 2008, GLD&D's 117-foot mechanical dredge 'New York' was struck by a 669-ft Liberian-flagged orange juice tank vessel named the Orange Sun in Newark Bay.
 Newark Bay had to be closed for five hours by the U.S. Coast Guard until damages to the GLD&D dredge were mitigated.
 The dredge had begun to take on water and a diving crew was sent in order to make repairs.
 In December 2009, the National Transportation Safety Board issued a report that blamed the Orange Sun for the accident.
 The Orange Sun's master had not informed the captain or crew about the ship's tendency to deviate from its course.

-Jersey Shore

-The company was hired to build dunes and berms along 22 miles of the Jersey Shore damaged by Hurricane Sandy.